Reform in Permanency Support (Out-of-home-care) is a priority for the NSW government.

 Out-of-Home Care (OOHC) recommissioning is the first stage of a longer term vision for the government’s recommissioning of services within a broader child permanency framework that will create a pathway for successive contract changes over time.
 The new Permanency Support Program contracts promote safety, permanency and wellbeing outcomes for children and raise the bar for OOHC services in NSW.

-Providing children and young people with safe and permanent outcomes to reach their potential is the driving force behind the work of FACS and the agencies that provide OOHC services.
+Providing children and young people with safe and permanent outcomes to reach their potential is the driving force behind the work of DCJ and the agencies that provide OOHC services.

 Permanency Support Program